btray900/covfefe/README.md

 ## Low-privilege Shell

-Using SSH and the private keyt with the compromised passphrase, we can SSH to the VM.
+Using SSH and the private key with the compromised passphrase, we can SSH to the VM.

 ![Alt text](./lowshell.png?raw=true)